heroku/heroku-buildpack-ruby/README.md

 * runs Bundler
 * installs binaries
   * installs node if the gem execjs is detected
-* runs `rake assets:precompile` if the rake task is detected
+* runs `rake application:setup` if the rake task is detected

 Rack (config.ru is detected)